 The host will now appear on the Endpoints page in the Elastic Security app.
 It may take another minute or two for endpoint data to appear in Elastic Security.

-- For macOS, continue with these instructions to grant Elastic Endpoint the access it needs.
+- For macOS, continue with these instructions to grant Elastic Endpoint the required permissions.